adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/authorization.md

 4. Click on **Save**.

+If you are not an administrator of the domain, then an administrator will need to approve your request.
 Now that you have configured the application to return groups as part of the claims, you should probably add a couple of groups:

-1. Click on the back-arrow (at the top left) to return to the top level of your directory.
+1. Click **Azure Active Directory** in the left-hand menu to return to the top-level.
-2. Click on **GROUPS**.
+2. Click **Users and groups**.
-3. Click on **ADD GROUP**.
+3. Click **All groups**.
+4. Click **+ Add**.
-4. Fill in the information, select **Security** as the group type, then click on the tick.
+4. Fill in the information, then click **Create**.

    ![AAD: Add Group][img-add-group]

-5. Click on the new group, then click on **PROPERTIES**.
+5. Click on the new group.

    ![AAD: Group Properties][img-group-props]

 6. Make a note of the **OBJECT ID**.
 The claims for groups are listed by the Object ID, so you will need this to refer to the group later.

 It's a good idea to add a couple of groups for testing purposes.
 If you are using the organization directory, you will need to request the creation of a couple of groups for application roles.
 The view of the groups will be shown when we get the identity of the user using `User.GetAppServiceIdentityAsync<AzureActiveDirectoryCredentials>(Request)`:

 ![AAD: Group in Claims][img-group-claims]